juanjoseArangom/Obsidian-Note-taking/Asignaturas/Bases de datos/Relational model.md

 | PROGRAMMED  | Custom behavior via triggers/code   | ✅ If coded correctly           | Flexible, but adds complexity |

 These deletion strategies ensure that **key constraints** remain consistent even as data is removed, and each has its place depending on the needs of your system.

+---
+# Other Relational Model Keys Explained 🔑

+In the world of relational databases, keys are fundamental for identifying and linking data.
+Think of them as essential tools for keeping your information organized and accurate.
+Let's explore some common types:

+## 🥇 Superkey

+A superkey is any single attribute or set of attributes that uniquely identifies a row (or tuple) in a table.
+It's the most basic form of a key.
+A table can have many superkeys.

+**Concept:** Uniqueness is the key here!
+If you have a set of attributes, and you can point to exactly one row using those attributes, you've got a superkey.

+**Example:**

+Consider a `🙋‍♀️ Students` table with the following attributes:

+* `StudentID`
+* `📚 EnrollmentNumber`
+* `📧 Email`
+* `📛 FirstName`
+* `Apellido LastName`

+Here are some potential superkeys:

+* `StudentID` (assuming each student has a unique ID) 👉✅
+* `📚 EnrollmentNumber` (assuming each enrollment number is unique) 👉✅
+* `📧 Email` (assuming each email is unique for a student) 👉✅
+* `StudentID` + `📛 FirstName` (even though `StudentID` is enough, adding `FirstName` still keeps it unique, making it a superkey) 👉✅➕📛

+## 🌱 Natural Key (Business Key)

+A natural key is a type of superkey that consists of one or more attributes that naturally exist and are used in the real world to identify an entity.
+They have a business meaning outside of the database itself.

+**Concept:** These are identifiers you'd use in everyday conversation or business processes.
+They have inherent meaning.

+**Example:**

+In an `📚 Courses` table:

+* `CourseID` (could be a system-generated ID - not natural)
+* `📝 CourseCode` (e.g., "CS101", "MATH203")
+* `✨ CourseTitle`
+* `🧑‍🏫 Instructor`

+The `📝 CourseCode` is a good candidate for a natural key because it's a real-world identifier used to refer to a specific course. 👉🌱📝

+In a `📖 Books` table:

+* `BookID` (system-generated)
+* `ISBN` (International Standard Book Number)
+* `📚 Title`
+* `✍️ Author`

+The `ISBN` is a classic example of a natural key. 👉🌱

+**Caveat:** Natural keys can sometimes change or not be universally unique, which can cause issues.

+## 🤔 Intelligent Key

+An intelligent key is a key where the key itself contains meaningful information about the entity it identifies.
+While seemingly helpful, they are often discouraged in modern database design because the embedded information can change, leading to update anomalies and data inconsistencies.

+**Concept:** The key tells you something *about* the data it identifies.

+**Example:**

+In an `📦 Orders` table, an intelligent key might be `OrderID` formatted like `YYMMDD-SequenceNumber`, e.g., `240506-001`.

+* `OrderID` (e.g., `240506-001`) 🤔
+* `📅 OrderDate`
+* `🛍️ Product`
+* `💰 Amount`

+Here, `240506` tells you the date the order was placed.
+However, if the order date needs correction, you have to change the key, which is generally bad practice. 👎

+## 🤖 Artificial Key (Surrogate Key)

+An artificial key, also known as a surrogate key, is a system-generated identifier that has no meaning outside of the database.
+It's typically a simple number or a GUID (Globally Unique Identifier) assigned sequentially or randomly.
+They are added to a table specifically to serve as the primary key when a suitable natural key is not available, is too complex, or is likely to change.

+**Concept:** A meaningless but reliable internal identifier.

+**Example:**

+In a `🙋‍♀️ Customers` table where a natural key might be complex (like a combination of name and address which could change), you might add an `CustomerID`:

+* `🤖 CustomerID` (e.g., 1, 2, 3...) ✅
+* `📛 FirstName`
+* `Apellido LastName`
+* `🏠 Address`

+The `🤖 CustomerID` here is a simple, stable, and unique identifier with no business meaning.
+It's purely for database purposes. 👉🤖

+## 🤝 Overlapping Key

+Overlapping keys occur when a table has multiple candidate keys, and these candidate keys share one or more attributes.

+**Concept:** When two or more potential unique identifiers in the same table have some attributes in common.

+**Example:**

+Consider a table tracking product reviews, `⭐️ ProductReviews`:

+* `👤 UserID`
+* `🍎 ProductID`
+* `📅 ReviewDate`
+* `📝 ReviewText`

+Let's say that a user can only review a specific product once per day.
+In this case, two candidate keys could be:

+1.  `👤 UserID` + `🍎 ProductID` + `📅 ReviewDate` (Assuming a user reviews a product at most once per day) ✅
+2.  `👤 UserID` + `📅 ReviewDate` + `🍎 ProductID` (The order doesn't matter for uniqueness) ✅

+These two candidate keys are overlapping because they share all their attributes: `👤 UserID`, `🍎 ProductID`, and `📅 ReviewDate`. 👉🤝

+Another example:

+Consider a table `🗓️ EventRegistrations`:

+* `👤 PersonID`
+* `📅 EventDate`
+* `⏰ EventTime`
+* `📍 Location`

+Let's say a person can only register for one event at a specific date and time, and also that an event at a specific location can only have one person registered at a given date and time.

+Candidate Key 1: `👤 PersonID` + `📅 EventDate` + `⏰ EventTime` ✅
+Candidate Key 2: `📍 Location` + `📅 EventDate` + `⏰ EventTime` ✅

+These keys are overlapping because they share the attributes `📅 EventDate` and `⏰ EventTime`. 👉🤝

+Understanding these different key types is crucial for designing efficient and reliable relational databases! ✨